awsdocs/aws-certificate-user-guide/doc_source/gs-acm-request-private.md

   For more information, see [Using a Service Linked Role with ACM](https://docs.aws.amazon.com/acm/latest/userguide/acm-slr.html)\.

+**Important**
+Your ACM certificate must be actively associated with a supported AWS service before it can be automatically renewed\.
+For information about the resources that ACM supports, see [Services Integrated with AWS Certificate Manager](acm-services.md)\.

 ## Request a Private Certificate Using the ACM Console<a name="request-private-console"></a>

 1. Sign into the AWS Management Console and open the ACM console at [https://console\.aws\.amazon\.com/acm/home](https://console.aws.amazon.com/acm/home)\.